 As simple as this treat was, it was always one of my favorite things about visiting her on Christmas Eve.

-Last week we rolled up our sleeves and whipped up these simple popcorn balls.
+Each year we roll up our sleeves and whip up a batch or two of these simple popcorn balls.
 If you’ve never made homemade popcorn balls, you’ll be amazed at how simple they are.

 And I’m pretty sure you probably already have all of the ingredients on hand.